 Now the chances are, if you don’t feel secure in a relationship, it’s stemmed from somewhere.
 Confidence certainly comes into it, but so often, past experiences do too.

-Find the influences, find what’s coming into it – by talking to a specialist coach or therapist if you need and challenge your beliefs, challenge the things that are telling you to “be afraid” because you’re “not secure.”
+Find the influences, find what’s coming into it and challenge your beliefs, challenge the things that are telling you to “be afraid” because you’re “not secure.”

 Every person, every new relationship – it should be a blank canvas, a clean slate.
 So don’t taint that by your past.
 Here, have a go at this for a starting point: